 There are strategies that can be used to create highly controlled write processes that could run for days under the radar, getting the job done without greatly impacting your application's performance.

 In this session, I'm going to share with you key points to consider when creating massive write operations in MongoDB, examples of real-life processes executed, and a few lessons learned.

 Redundancy and high availability are the basis for all production deployments.
 With MongoDB this can be achieved by deploying a replica set.
-In this talk we'll explore how MongoDB replication works and what are the components of a replica set.
+In this talk, we'll explore how MongoDB replication works and what the components are of a replica set.
 Using examples of wrong deployment configurations, we will highlight how to properly run replica sets in production, whether it comes to on-premise deployment or in the cloud.